codeforequity-at/botium-connector-watson/README.md

 _This is only supported for Assistant SDK V1_

 _Attention: as the copied workspace will run through Watson training session, it could take some time until the copied workspace is available.
 Botium will only continue after training is complete_

+### WATSON_BOT_STARTS
+_Default: false_

+Set this capability to true if the watson bot starts the conversation.
+(You have a node with welcome condition)